 Split into two: the Judge (pure math, no LLM) computes the verdict deterministically.
 The Narrator (constrained LLM) explains it but cannot modify it.
 A mathematical judge cannot be tricked by rhetoric.

-The preprint documenting our core discovery: why multi-agent debate degrades accuracy, and how deterministic scaffolding solves it.
+Our published preprint — Asymmetric Calibration Failure in Multi-Agent LLM Debate — documenting why multi-turn debate degrades accuracy, and how deterministic scaffolding solves it.
 Scroll through below or download the PDF.

 Your browser doesn't support embedded PDFs.